FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 After resolving the file

-remember the identity of the process at the time the job was queued.
-As we're
+to remember the identity of the process at the time the job was queued.

-talking about asynchronous I/O, if the kernel resolved the process'
+As we’re talking about asynchronous I/O, if the kernel resolved

-credential at the time the job was performed, the identity may be different
+the process’ credential at the time the job was performed, the identity

 Once the job